Brussels criticises British plan to regulate BT fibre network

-LONDON The European Commission has criticised British regulator Ofcom's plan to monitor the price the country's main telecoms operator BT Group Plc (BT.L) charges rivals to access its superfast fibre network.
+LONDON Feb 19 The European Commission has criticised British regulator Ofcom's plan to monitor the price the country's dominant telecoms operator BT Group Plc charges rivals to access its superfast fibre network.

 They had welcomed a move by Ofcom in January to apply a margin-squeeze test on BT, that would measure the gap between the wholesale price it charges rivals and the retail price it charges its customers, to make sure there is a sufficient margin for competitors to make a profit from the infrastructure.

-But the European Commission in a letter to Ofcom said the proposed test did not take into enough consideration the high costs BT has to pay in a highly competitive market to secure rights such as Premier League Football.
+However the European Commission in a letter to Ofcom said the proposed test did not take into enough consideration the high costs BT has to pay in a highly competitive market to secure rights such as Premier League soccer.

 It said BT should be allowed more flexibility in how it spreads the costs than the six-monthly reference period proposed by Ofcom.